ruizjorgealt/immersive2019/README.md

 * Please make sure you are pushing to origin/master and not someone else's branch.
 * Feel free to create as much commits necessary to complete the assignment before merging to the repository.
 * Google is your friend!
 Don't be afraid to ask help from others!
+* All lecture slides will be made available to you on Google Drive